 Before we go any further, let’s get this clear:

 What is UX?
 UX is the abbreviation of User Experience and refers to an individual’s thoughts and feelings when using a specific product or a service.
-It aims to heal… and UI are not the same things.
+It aims to heal… and What is UI?
+A User Interface (UI) is the medium through which a user connects with the hardware or the software.
+When a user interacts with a hardware or a… are not the same things.

 It is a common mistake because they are quite similar in terms of producing something for and according to the user, and both have the primary goal of pleasing and attracting the user.
 We could even say that they are two sides of the same coin, or two colors mixed on the same sphere, for they are deeply intertwined.